The Best Pellet Grills and Smokers of 2024

 Q. Which pellet grill has the best flavor?

-Flavor is not really contingent on the pellet grill chosen, though, as discussed above, some are better than others at grilling or searing.
+Flavor is not really contingent on the pellet grill chosen; however, as discussed above, some are better than others at grilling or searing.
 Flavor comes from two sources.
 First, any coating or marinade applied to the meat, fish, or vegetables before grilling provides flavor.
 Second, the type of pellet used also affects flavor.
 Apple and hickory are perhaps the two most popular, though many also recommend cherry, pecan, and mesquite.
 As most grill pellets are very affordable, this is another area where experimentation can prove rewarding.

 Q. Does a pellet grill need electricity?